vshleifman/tectonics/todo/08-crustLifecycle.md

 - Subducted crust (from 05): removed from the budget, with the lost mass recorded for conservation accounting.
 - Age every cell each step and recompute oceanic density from age.
+- Continental crust differentiation: oceanic crust converting to continental through accretion at convergent boundaries (deferred from 06, where all crust is seeded oceanic).

 ## Acceptance criteria